General Healthcare System and Private Insurance

 Providers – Personal Doctors

 According to the regulations, Personal Doctors are obliged to offer primary healthcare to all beneficiaries who are registered in their Beneficiaries List and to serve them on a 24-hour basis.
+The majority of personal doctors are even willing to issue a referral without a personal meeting after a simple phone call.
+The referral is registered automatically in the system for this reason a hard copy is not required when visiting the specialised doctor.

 No fee is paid after a visit to a personal doctor.
 However, for tests in laboratories and diagnostic centers, an amount ranging from 1-40 euros is required.